tdeekens/msc-thesis/interview-transcriptions/markdown/OPO-2.md

 ### And how does it affect them whenever they need to reach out and talk to another team?

 Then they do it.
-If its necessary.
+If it's necessary.

 ### And then they know who to talk to?

-Yeah but not they really need a reason like a work something like they really need to fix an ongoing story or a problem in the regression or anything not just by interest like "how are you doing the implementation on PLDU?".
-So on a certain level, yes they are communicating and discussing but not at that extend I actually expected.
+Yeah but not... they really need a reason like a work something like they really need to fix an ongoing story or a problem in the regression or anything not just by interest like "how are you doing the implementation on PLDU?".
+So on a certain level, yes they are communicating and discussing but not at that extent I actually expected.

 ### And where would it help if they would communicate more?
 What would it mitigate?

 I think it's two things.
-One it's when one team is doing a feature of anything it affects the other team cause it gets TRs that they need to handle right after and I mean they have made changes to the code that are sort of common.
+One it's when one team is doing a feature of anything it affects the other team because it gets TRs that they need to handle right after and I mean they have made changes to the code that are sort of common.
 So that is one thing and the other thing is that then you if you are thinking on how do to something or implement or do node verification then you get more people with a lot of experience get their opinions as well.
 So now you tend to keep that discussion and decision within your team.
 So they should have a broader base of knowledge to base your decisions on.

 ### So lets go back to your communication as an OPO: how is information sharing and receiving between you and other structures you communicate with is performed?
 How do you decide what to share, how often do you share information?
 How sufficient is it?

 Yeah.
-To a big extend it is talking to people.
+To a big extent it is talking to people.
 So I don't have a lot of forums where I share information, I have the sprint reviews that I have a slot that I use for products oriented or technical on planning, on what's in the pipe on, in the APC area that might be task for one of the teams and then I use slot on our section meetings but then I miss out MS2, I only have MS1 there.
 And the rest is via discussions.

 ### Do you have any opinion on how information should be shared when working agile?
 Or how it shouldn't be shared?